nodejs/node/doc/api/stream.md

 * `destination` {stream.Writable} The destination for writing data
 * `options` {Object} Pipe options
   * `end` {boolean} End the writer when the reader ends.
 Defaults to `true`.
-* Returns {stream.Writable} making it possible to set up chains of piped streams
+* Returns: {stream.Writable} making it possible to set up chains of piped streams

 The `readable.pipe()` method attaches a [Writable][] stream to the `readable`, causing it to switch automatically into flowing mode and push all of its data